-Proactive Steps To Take For A Loan Mod
+Proactive Steps To Take For A Mortgage Loan Modification

 1) Call your bank's mortgage / loan modification department.
 It doesn't matter if your bank is one of main four banks which settled in the $26 billion dollar suit.
 No big bank is safe from the government.
 Find out what type of rate or loan modification programs they have for you.
 Hopefully you've been a reliable borrower.